 While there are numerous considerations for selecting an outfit and rig, the most important, arguably, is the reel.

-Or as in my case, can’t afford yet buy anyway.
 So, what are the top choices?

 Fortunately, for Tuna applications, there are a few options in an ocean of competitors, that really stand up above their peers.